 History & Aims

-Tantur Ecumenical Institute is a child of the 1960s, a time when churches were moving away from confessional exclusivity to a new wave of openness with each other.
+The Tantur Ecumenical Institute was first envisioned in the 1960s, a time when churches were moving away from confessional exclusivity to a new wave of openness with each other.
 There were a series of events that over a period of time brought Tantur into existence.
 The first was in October 1963 when Orthodox, Anglican and Protestant observers at the Second Vatican Council shared with Pope Paul VI the dream of an international ecumenical institute for theological research and pastoral studies.
 This planted the seed in the mind of Pope Paul VI.
 The second event was on January 5, 1964.

 Earlier in December, 1963, the Pope announced he was going on a pilgrimage to the Holy Land.
 Patriarch Athenagoras of Constantinople thought that it would be a great act of divine providence if the heads of the Churches could meet in Jerusalem to pray together at the Holy Sites.
 So on January 5, 1964, the two leaders met and embraced each other on the Mt. of Olives as a sign of the thawing of relations.
 Earlier when the media asked Athenagoras about the purpose of his visit to Jerusalem, he replied: "To say 'Good Morning' to my beloved brother the Pope, You must remember that it has been five hundred years since we have spoken to each other!"
 Later the two would lift the bans of excommunication that had been in effect since the Great Schism of 1054, an extraordinary event.
 So at this juncture, Jerusalem came into the spotlight as the ideal location for a joint Ecumenical Institute.